is Early Childhood Mental Health?

 - Crisis in the Kindergarten: Why Children Need to Play in School, by Edward Miller and Joan Almon.
 Published in 2009 by the Alliance for Childhood.
 New research shows that in many kindergartens there is no time for play as hours are spent each day instructing and testing children in literacy and math.
 As play time decreases, emotional and behavioral problems are increasing.

-- Devereux Early Childhood Initiative: Creates working partnerships among early childhood educators, mental health professionals, and families to promote young children's social and emotional development, foster resilience, and build the skills for school success.
+- Devereux Center for Resilient Children: Creates working partnerships among early childhood educators, mental health professionals, and families to promote young children's social and emotional development, foster resilience, and build the skills for school success.

 - Early Childhood Education as an Essential Component of Economic Development, University of Massachusetts Political Economy Research Institute, January 2013.